portexe/ephemeral-live-feed/README.md

 ### Real time messages

 The client connects to the server via Web Sockets (`ActionCable`) to subscribe to the appropriate topic channels and receive messages in real time.

+# Running the app

+1. Make sure to seed the database.
+2. Run `bundle install` and `npm install` to install all necessary dependencies.
+3. Run `npm run dev` to run both the frontend and backend together.